TamasKn/web-scraper/README.md

 - Splitting the words into an array
 - Record the number of occurrences into a hash table
 - Sending the dictionary

+Authentication added.
+It is not a proper and secure one but good enough to simulate the UX of register and login.
+Normally I would use JWT and sending token wrapped into cookies for the client.